 Playa del Duque: for families

 Tenerife is part of the Canary Islands, which lie just off the coast of North Africa.
 The islands are great for winter sun, summer sun and any type of sun in between, thanks to their year-round spring-like climate.
-Holidays here can always be about nothing more than lounging on the beach, cocktail in hand at a luxurious all inclusive resort, if that's your thing.
+Tenerife holidays in 2018/2019 can always be about nothing more than lounging on the beach, cocktail in hand at a luxurious all inclusive resort, if that's your thing.
 Like to be out and about?
 Tenerife has the best nightlife in the Canary Islands, plus some magnificent scenery if you head inland.
-The resorts offer a fab mix of family friendly fun, watersports and nightlife from the relaxing to the more raucous - and there are plenty of last minute deals here as well.
+The resorts offer a fab mix of family friendly fun, watersports and nightlife from the relaxing to the more raucous - and there are plenty of last minute holidays to Tenerife here as well.

 Fab holidays for: